jim-easterbrook/Photini/README.rst

 *   Geotagging - search map to find named places.
 *   Choice of map providers - instantly switch to compare details.
-*   Drag and drop images onto map to set GPS location.
+*   Drag and drop images on to map to set GPS location.
 *   Edit coordinates if required, or clear to unset GPS data.
 *   Suggestions for further development welcome.